aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_format_scan_output.rst

 JSON
 ----

-If you want JSON output of scancode results, you can pass the ``--json`` argument to scancode.
+If you want JSON output of ScanCode results, you can pass the ``--json`` argument to ScanCode.
 The following commands will output scan results in a formatted json file:

 * ``./scancode --json /path/to/output.json /path/to/target/dir``